Summer Camp Help & FAQs.

 You will receive a list of items to bring after you register.
 You can also find the list on our website HERE.

-How do you handle my camper’s medication?
+How do you handle my camper’s health care needs and medication?

 How do I get to camp?

-What time is check in and check out?
+What time is check-in and check-out?

 What if my camper is staying over for a second week?